Kava-Labs/kava/x/precisebank/README.md

 $$0 = f(1) - a - f(1) + f(2) + a - f(2) + r' - r \mod{C}$$

 $$0 = r' - r \mod{C}$$

+By the quotient remainder theorem, we can rewrite it with the following formula.

 $$q * C = r' - r$$